Events & Resources

 Eli Lilly moves to file for approval of GLP-1 weight loss pill

-The news: Eli Lilly plans to file for global regulatory approval for its first weight loss pill following positive results in a second key trial.
+The news: Eli Lilly plans to file for global regulatory approval of its first weight loss pill following positive results in a second key trial.
 People with both obesity and type 2 diabetes lost an average 10.5% of their weight and significantly improved blood sugar levels.

 Lilly’s GLP-1 oral medication is the second GLP-1 weight loss pill being submitted for approval.